 Tudor, Pickering, Holt & Co.
 Securities Inc., or Tudor Pickering, delivered a written opinion to American's board of directors that as of the date of the agreement and plan of merger, and based upon and subject to the considerations and limitations set forth in its written opinion, its work described in its written opinion and other factors it deemed relevant, the consideration to be received by the holders of American common stock and the special dividend (if any), collectively, were fair from a financial point of view to such holders.
 American retained Tudor Pickering solely to provide its opinion.
 The full text of the written opinion of Tudor Pickering, which sets forth the assumptions made, procedures followed, matters considered and limitations on the review undertaken in connection with the opinion, is included as Appendix C to this proxy statement/prospectus.
 Holders of American common stock should read the opinion completely and carefully for a description of the procedures followed, assumptions made, matters considered and limitations on the review undertaken.
 Tudor Pickering provided its opinion for the information of American's board of directors in connection with its evaluation of the merger.
 Tudor Pickering's opinion is not intended to be and does not address any other aspect of the proposed merger or constitute a recommendation as to how any holder of American common stock should vote or act with respect to the merger or any other matter.
-Pursuant to an engagement letter dated July 19, 2010 between American and Tudor Pickering, American agreed to pay Tudor Pickering a fee payable upon delivery of the opinion.
-American also agreed to pay Tudor Pickering a transaction fee payable upon completion of the merger.
+Pursuant to an engagement letter dated July 19, 2010 between American and Tudor Pickering, American agreed to pay Tudor Pickering a transaction fee payable upon completion of the merger.